demisto/content-docs/content-repo/extra-docs/articles/deprecation-process-and-hidden-packs.md

 <img src="../../../docs/doc_imgs/playbooks/deprecated-playbook-2.png" width="400" align="middle"></img>

 ## Hidden Packs
-A hidden pack will not be no longer shown in the marketplace.
+A hidden pack will no longer be shown in the marketplace.

 A pack should be hidden from the marketplace when all of its integrations, scripts and playbooks are deprecated.

-There is such a validation in the demisto-sdk that checks that such packs are marked as hidden.
+There is such validation in the demisto-sdk that checks that such packs are marked as hidden.

 ## Making Pack Hidden Process
 There are two options to make a pack hidden: